 Holidays in Waidbruck

-Just as Kuens near Meran or Kurtinig in southern South Tyrol also Waidbruck ranks among the smallest municipality in the province.
+Just as Kuens near Meran or Kurtinig in Southern South Tyrol also Waidbruck ranks among the smallest municipalities in the province.
 Thanks to its central position, the village is an excellent starting point for excursions.

-A special suggestion for middle-age-fans: Visible from afar, above Waidbruck there is the Castle Trostburg, dating back to the 12th century.
-The well-known minnesinger Oswald von Wolkenstein passed spent his childhood there.
-Today, it hosts the South Tyrolean Castle Museum.
+A special suggestion for fans of the Middle Ages: Visible from afar, above Waidbruck there is the impressive Trostburg Castle, dating back to the 12th century.
+The well-known minnesinger Oswald von Wolkenstein spent his childhood right here.
+Today, the castle accommodates a museum and is open to visitors.